 "The OECD Skills Strategy is designed to help countries build better skills policies and turn them into jobs, growth, and better lives." - Mr. Angel Gurría, Secretary-General of the OECD

 This working paper seeks to explore the reasons why educational attainment in the immigrant population varies between North America and Europe.

 The relationship between ageing and skills is becoming an important policy issue, not least in the context of population ageing.

 English, , 4,194kb

-English, , 4,386kb
+English, , 2,305kb

-Reviews of Higher Education in Regional and City Development are the OECD’s vehicle to mobilise higher education for economic, social and cultural development of cities and regions.
+Universities and other higher education institutions can play a key role in human capital development and innovation systems.
+Reviews of Higher Education in Regional and City Development are the OECD’s vehicle to mobilise higher education for economic and social development of cities and regions.